LukeGrahamLandry/franca/docs/introduction.md

 An Abstract Syntax Tree is how the compiler represents your program internally while doing semantic analysis.

-The macro system deserves it's own more detailed documentation but the important thing to know is that macro calls start with a `@` and do not eagarly evaluate thier arguments.
+The macro system deserves its own more detailed documentation but the important thing to know is that macro calls start with a `@` and do not eagarly evaluate thier arguments.
 How the argument expressions are used is entirely up to the callee.
 This provides some extra flexibility to create constructs that can't be expressed as normal franca code.